CAIJ-UW/ATIP-OCR/README.md

 # Code (MacOS)

-We recommend first parsing each PDF disclosure package into smaller batches before processing using Tesseract OCR.
+We recommend first parsing each PDF file into smaller batches before processing using Tesseract OCR.
 To process the two example files in this repo, we divided each into single page files.
 To achieve this, we used Ghoscript.

 1. Install Ghostscript in your computer's terminal using Homebrew.
 To open your computer's terminal, first press command + space, and search "Terminal".
 Double click the Terminal application listed under Top Hit to open it.
 Entering the following script into your Terminal's command line:
 ```